Tamarix nilotica: Description

 Tamarix nilotica is a much-branched shrub or small tree up to 10 m high.
 The twigs are slender and are half-clasped by the tiny, narrow, lanceolate leaves, up to 3 mm long.
 The inflorescence is a raceme 5 to 10 cm long, with many small white or pink flowers, each with a short pedicel, five sepals, five petals and five stamens.

 Distribution and habitat

-Tamarix nilotica is found in Lebanon, Palestine, Egypt, Sudan, Somalia, Ethiopia and Kenya.
+Tamarix nilotica is found in Crete, Lebanon, Palestine, Israel, Jordan, Saudi Arabia, the Gulf States, Yemen, Egypt, Sudan, Eritrea, Ethiopia, Somalia, and Kenya.
 In the Nile Valley in Egypt, this tree grows beside the river and the irrigation channels.
 It can form dense thickets in suitable locations.
 It is also found as part of a salt-tolerant community in saline depressions in the Western Desert, and on coastal dunes where its deep roots are able to extract saline water from the subsoil; it has salt-excreting glands to rid itself of the excess salts that would otherwise accumulate.